revv2703/SignScribe/README.md

 To run SignScribe, you'll need the following:

-* Python 3.x (with required libraries: Streamlit, OpenCV, and appropriate machine learning frameworks for your chosen models)
+* Python 3.x (with required libraries: OpenCV, and appropriate machine learning frameworks for your chosen models)
 * A webcam

 1. Clone this repository: